 Like sufficient participation credit, the purpose of responses to readings is to give students incentive for putting themselves in a position to learn something (via reading and attending class).
 Two responses to readings are due overall.
 They can be submitted prior to any class session except those with quizzes or exams or those with no new reading assignment.
-At least one must be submitted by November 6, the other one can be at any point in the term.
+At least one must be submitted by November 2, the other one can be at any point in the term.
 You are assigned to send by e-mail to the instructor (with a cc to your lab instructor) by 10 am (four hours before class) a response to the assigned chapter(s) for that day.
 Please begin the subject line of the e-mail with the number "302."
-To get credit, responses must be on time and do one of the following: (1) state one specific question you would like answer, or (2) describe one topic or specific point about which you are confused and would like to get some clarification, or (3) give a summary of what you think are the three most important points in the reading for that session (use this option if you can't think of a question or unclear point).
+To get credit, responses must be on time and do one of the following: (1) state one specific question you would like answered, or (2) describe one topic or specific point about which you are confused and would like to get some clarification, or (3) give a summary of what you think are the three most important points in the reading for that session (use this option if you can't think of a question or unclear point).
 Refer to specific page numbers.
 Keep responses short, no longer than 1 page if it were printed.
 To get credit, an RTR cannot be late (after 10 am on day of assignment)!
 Example of a good specific RTR question: "On page 1357, it says that the Scheffe test is extremely cautious and safe.
 Does this mean it is better than the Tukey test on page 1356?
 If not, how do we choose?"
 Example of a vague non-question "I don't understand chapter 13."
 Always identify what specifically you don't understand.
 Note: Questions about reading material are welcome any time, by any communication medium, not just via the RTR assignment for credit!

 Statistics is a skill and not a spectator sport -- you must do it to learn it, you must get in the pool to learn to swim.
 To help you get yourself into the pool, homework assignments - take-home problem sets -- will be assigned most weeks.
-Assignments will be due at the beginning of class on Thursdays, except that students get one extra day for the last homework, which is due on Friday, Dec.
-5 at 10 am at the Psychology Office (131 Straub Hall) or in-person (only) to your lab instructor; no credit will be given if the homework due Dec.
-5 is turned in late.
+Assignments will be due at the beginning of your labsection class (either on Monday afternoon or Tuesday), except that students get three extra days for the last homework, which is due on Friday, Dec.
+2 at 10 am at the Psychology Office (131 Straub Hall) or in-person (only) to your lab instructor; no credit will be given if the Dec.
+2 homework is turned in late.
 Be sure to put your name and your lab instructor's name on all homework when handing in.
-The homework will be graded on a 10 point scale (0-10); one of them (that due Dec.
-5) will be unusually long and count double.
+The homework will be graded on a 10 point scale (0-10).
 Except for the Dec.
-5 homework, late homeworks get 1⁄2 of their earned points if turned in by the succeeding Monday at 3 pm, but after Monday 3 pm no points can be obtained (we don't grade these really really late ones, though we will check them).
-However, all hope (and all credit) is not lost if you fail to get a homework in on time - you are required to turn in all homework assignments by the last class session in order to get full-completion-bonus credit (5% of the course grade) and even homework that was very late and therefore got no grade counts toward this bonus credit.
+2 homework, late homeworks get 1⁄2 of their earned points if turned in by the succeeding Friday at 3 pm, but after Friday 3 pm no points can be obtained (we don't grade these really-really late ones, though we will check them).
+However, all hope (and all credit) is not lost if you fail to get a homework in on time - you are required to turn in all homework assignments by the last class session in order to get full-completion-bonus credit (3% of the course grade).
+Even homework that was very late and thus got no grade counts toward this bonus credit.